m4ttsch/omscs-notes-notes/computer-networks/congestion-control-streaming.md

 ![](https://assets.omscs.io/7B403D41-688C-4390-AF69-8EBE5DE1A60C.png)

-We’d like the audio packets to receive priority over the file transfer packets since the user’s experience can be significantly degraded by lost or delayed audio packets.
+We'd like the audio packets to receive priority over the file transfer packets since the user's experience can be significantly degraded by lost or delayed audio packets.

 We want to mark the audio packets as they arrive at the router so that they receive a higher priority than the file transfer packets.

 You could imagine implementing this using priority queues, with the VoIP packets being placed in a higher priority queue than the FTP packets.

 An alternative to priority queueing is to allocate fixed bandwidth per application.
-The problem with this alternative is that it can result in inefficiency if one of the flows doesn’t fully utilize its fixed allocation.
+The problem with this alternative is that it can result in inefficiency if one of the flows doesn't fully utilize its fixed allocation.

 In addition to marking and policing, the router must apply scheduling.

 One strategy for scheduling is *weighted fair queueing*, where the queue containing the VoIP packets is served more frequently than the queue containing the FTP packets.

-Another alternative is to use **admission control**, whereby an application declares its needs in advance and the network may block the application’s traffic if the network can’t satisfy the application’s needs.
+Another alternative is to use **admission control**, whereby an application declares its needs in advance and the network may block the application's traffic if the network can't satisfy the application's needs.

 A busy signal on a telephone network is an example of admission control.